Newmarket, Ontario: Early settlement

 Quakers from the Thirteen Colonies moved to the area to avoid violence they were expected to take part in during the American Revolution.
 In June 1800, Timothy Rogers, a Quaker from Vermont, explored the area around the Holland River to find a suitable location for a new Quaker settlement.
 He, Samuel Lundy and their group of Religious Society of Friends received the grant of 8000 acres around the Holland River.
 In 1801, Rogers returned along with several Quaker families who had left their homes in Vermont and Pennsylvania, and settled here between 1801 and 1803.

 Joseph Hill constructed a mill on the river, damming it to produce a mill pond today known as Fairy Lake.
 The settlement of "Upper Yonge Street" developed around the mill and the Holland River.
 Hill also built a tannery north of the mill, the first general store and house, and additional mills.

-In 1802, Elisha Beman, who owned land in the area, establish a mill, and then a distillery.
+In 1802, Elisha Beman, who owned land in the area, established a mill, and then a distillery.
 Mordecai Millar also built mills, and Joseph Hill opened a tannery.
-During the War of 1812 a resident, William Roe, was hid the settlement's gold treasury from invading American troops.
+During the War of 1812 a resident, William Roe, hid the settlement's gold treasury from invading American troops.
 The war helped the settlement prosper, as the British army purchased goods and food and hired locals to build structures.

 By 1814, the settlement had two frame and several log buildings used as residences.
 The settlement continued to grow through the early 19th century, along with the formation of Aurora and Holland Landing.
 A post office opened in 1826, and until 1890 the name was spelled "New Market".